faithvoid/script.xlinkrevived/README.md

 - SolAZDev - Original "xbmc-kai" script that this uses initialization code from.
 - CrunchBite - For working on XLink Kai, providing accessible REST API requests, and chatting with me about how certain systems work! :)
 - Milenko - For all the discussions about different methods of XLink integration we've had!
+- Team XLink - For making one hell of a piece of tunnelling software. :)